 Orillia Downtown - LibraryWindow

-A view through the Orillia Public Library at night.
-This window faces Mississaga Street and houses the fiction collection.
+A view through the windows of the old Orillia Public Library at night.
+This window faced Mississaga Street the lit section used to hold the fiction collection.
 On the shelves in the window are plants, and a display of masks.
-The library has just been demolished to make way for a new, larger library to built in the same place.
+The library was eventually demolished to make way for a new, larger library to built in the same place.
+During the deconstruction of the old library, and the reconstruction phases of the new library, the library was housed in a rented building at the corner of Highway 12 and Gill Street.
+This old building once housed the Steelworkers Union Hall, and then a nightclub.
+Now that the new library building downtown is completed, the old Steelworkers Hall was pulled down, and replaced with Orillia's new and modern Firehall.

-Fred's Meat Market - another local "institution" is Fred's Meat Market, though they specialize in meat this butcher's shop also a small grocery section, including some fresh fruits and vegetables, seen through the window.
+Fred's Meat Market - another local "institution" was Fred's Meat Market, and although they did specialize in meat, this "butcher's" shop also a small grocery section, including some fresh fruits and vegetables, seen through the window.
+Fred's had been downtown for about as long as I can remember.

 Orillia - BMO Financial